unstoppabledomains/dev-docs/developer-toolkit/reference/resolution-best-practices.md

 ## Remind Your Users That They Can Use Their Domain To Send Crypto

+Add notes, hints, and placeholders in your application to remind users that they can use their UD domains to send crypto instead of using long wallet addresses every time.

 <figure>

 ![preview of resolved address near domain name](/images/domain-btc-resolving-example.png '#width=60%')